shnjp/react-title-component/README.md

 Nested document title management for React.

-The fork differs from the fork in that it is updated to support the new versions of React (16+).
+The fork differs from the [original repo](https://github.com/ryanflorence/react-title-component) in that it is updated to support the new versions of React (16+).
+The original repo has not been updated in a long time.

 ### Installation